 Another great thing about becoming a cosmetic nurse, is that there are jobs aplenty.
 Botox nurses work in niche boutiques, medical spas, physicians’ offices, day spas, dermatologists’ offices, laser clinics, and fitness facilities.
 Others can be found in plastic surgeons’ offices as well.
 In short, cosmetic nurses work wherever there is need and demand for cosmetic injectables such as Botox and fillers.

 The excellent news is that Botox training isn’t that difficult.
 As a nurse, you’ve passed state boards, you can certainly handle Botox training.

 Keep in mind, however, that you want to get the best training possible in order to be the best aesthetic nurse possible.
 A great school with a great reputation promises to teach you the latest methods and technology to be a successful practitioner in the field of medical aesthetics.
 National Laser Institute is just such a school.

-In fact, in as little as two weeks, you can complete our new Hybrid Online CME Cosmetic Injection Course and earn your certification!
+In fact, in as little as two weeks, you can complete our new Online CE/CME Cosmetic Injection Course and earn your certification!

 In a fraction of the time of any of your nursing courses, you can finish and hold your certificate from a prestigious school.
 You will walk away from our course confident in your training and knowledge of cosmetic injectables.

 Our CE/CME Online Cosmetic Injection Course includes live and interactive classroom teaching and demonstrations.
 You will learn from some of the most respected professionals in medical aesthetics including dermatologists, plastic surgeons, seasoned aesthetic nurses and more.
 Expect to learn all about: